 The study included thirty mothers of children with intellectual-developmental disabilities at the medium level, between the ages of eight and twelve, who attend special education elementary schools in northern Israel.

-The two criteria for selecting the participants were a moderate level of functioning of the child and an average age between eight and twelve.
-Moderate functioning – because too difficult or too mild can lead to extreme and misleading consequences; the children's age was chosen to be between eight and twelve, and the reason for this is similar, that is, to avoid too young, in which the mothers are still stuck in the shock stages, therefore, the selection criteria are designed to maintain the non-bias of the results.
+The two criteria for selecting the participants for this study were a moderate level of functioning of the child and an average age between eight and twelve.
+Moderate functioning was required because extreme or mild conditions could skew the data.
+The age range was chosen for similar reasons.
+When children are too young, mothers may still be in shock.
+The selection criteria were designed to maintain unbiased results.

 Research field

-The researcher chose a comfort sample for selecting the participants, most of the interviews were conducted in the homes of the interviewees, some of which were conducted at the workplace of the mothers, in the north of Israel.
-The field was selected out of geographic proximity considerations, in addition, to accessibility and availability.
+The researcher chose a comfort sample for selecting the participants.
+Most of the interviews were conducted in the homes of the interviewees.
+Some were conducted at the workplace of the mothers in the north of Israel.
+The field was selected based on geographic proximity, accessibility, and availability.

-Research tool
+Research instrument

-The research tool included the use of semi-structured in-depth interviews (Appendix1).
-Interviewing is a tool that allows a technique for collecting data from people through asking questions and receiving verbal answers.
-The purpose of using the interview is to try to understand in depth the person's inner world (Gilat and Hertz-Lazarovitz, 2010) and the meaning it gives to his experiences.
-An in-depth interview allows the interviewee to contribute detailed information according to his wishes and bring his point of view and experiences fully (Fontana & Frey, 2000; Turner, 2010).
+The research instrument used was the semi-structured in-depth interview (Appendix 1).
+Interviewing is a technique that allows researchers to collect data from people by asking questions and receiving verbal answers.
+The purpose of using the interview is to try to understand in depth the person’s inner world (Gilat & Hertz-Lazarovitz 2010) and the meaning it gives to his experiences.
+In-depth interviews allow interviewees to contribute information in as much detail as they are comfortable with and to offer their points of view and experiences fully (Fontana & Frey 2000; Turner 2010).

-The interview guide was based on an integration of the content that emerged from the interview, which was conducted at the beginning of the study, in which one open question was asked: "Tell what it means to raise a child with intellectual-developmental disabilities in the family", and the aspects that emerged in the literature review, thus, the sub-questions were selected, which addressed different aspects of family quality of life.
+The interview guide was based on an integration of the content that emerged from the interview, which was conducted at the beginning of the study, in which one open question was asked: “What does it mean to raise a child with intellectual-developmental disabilities in the family?”
+Aspects that emerged in the literature review were used as the basis for sub-questions that addressed different aspects of family quality of life.

-The interview was constructed as a funnel: the first part dealt with a general description of the experience of motherhood for a child with intellectual-developmental disabilities, and the changes in family life according to the perception of mothers after the birth of the child with intellectual-developmental disabilities; the second part of the interview focused on the family's relationship and how they dealt with daily life.
+The interview was constructed as a funnel: the first part dealt with a general description of the experience of motherhood for a child with intellectual-developmental disabilities and the changes in family life as perceived by mothers after the birth of the child with intellectual-developmental disabilities.
+The second part of the interview focused on the family’s relationships and how they cope with daily life.

 Research process

-To collect the data, children, and mothers who matched the criteria selected for the study participants were identified: the through t researchers contacting the school administration,, explaining the subject of the study, and its purpose,was the criteria for selecting the participants.
-After the agreement was reached in principle from the School Administration and the Supervision of Supervision, the appropriate families were identified to carry out the study.
+Children and mothers who matched the study criteria were identified through the researchers contacting school administrations, explaining the study, and its purpose, along with the selection criteria for participants.
+After an agreement was reached in principle, families were identified to take part in the study.
 The school secretariat sent the families letters explaining the study and attached requests for participation in the study.

-The researchers contacted the families by telephone, and coordinated the first interviews.
-The first stage was an exploratory study, with two mothers.
-The pilot interview focused on one open question: "Tell me what it means to raise a child with intellectual-developmental disabilities in the family."
-Based on the pilot and the literature review, sub-questions were selected for the study, in addition to the first open question (Appendix 1).
+The researchers contacted the families by telephone and coordinated the first interviews.
+The first stage was an exploratory study with two mothers.
+The pilot interview focused on one open question: “Tell me what it means to raise a child with intellectual-developmental disabilities in the family.”
+Based on the pilot and the literature review, sub-questions were selected for the study in addition to the first open question (Appendix 1).